forta-network/docs/docs/cli.md

 ## publish

-Deploy your bot to the Forta network using the `forta-agent publish` command.
+Deploy your bot to the Forta network using the `forta-bot publish` command.
 This will build a Docker image for your bot and publish it to the image repository.
 Also, it will create a bot manifest which includes the Docker image reference, sign the manifest using your keyfile (you will be prompted for password), store it on IPFS and publish the IPFS reference to the Bot Registry contract.

 Options: